Munkyfoot/ai-terminal/README.md

-# AI Terminal 🚀
+# AI Terminal

-AI Terminal is a versatile Python-based command-line interface (CLI) tool that unlocks the power of OpenAI's models right from your terminal.
-It allows you to interact with AI models, perform file operations, and execute Python code snippets directly from the terminal.
+AI Terminal is a Python-based command-line tool, enabling interaction with OpenAI models straight from your terminal.
+The AI can read and write files, execute Python code, answer questions, and more.
+By default, it requires your confirmation before performing file operations and executing Python code - though this can be changed with caution.
+You can also optionally save and load conversation history.

-## ✨ Features
+## Features

-- **Direct AI Interaction:** Chat directly with OpenAI's AI models from your terminal.
+- **Direct AI Interaction:** Engage with OpenAI's AI models via terminal.
-- **Platform-Specific Commands:** Seamlessly supports terminal commands for Windows, macOS, and Linux.
+- **Cross-Platform Commands:** Supports Windows, macOS, and Linux.
-- **Coding Assistance:** Get in-terminal help for coding tasks.
+- **Coding Assistance:** Help for programming tasks within the terminal.
-- **Memory Utilization:** Optionally save and load conversation history to personalize and improve interactions.
+- **Memory Utilization:** Option to save and load conversation history.
-- **File Operations:** Perform file reading and writing based on user interactions.
+- **File Operations:** Read and write files based on user interaction.
-- **Directory Insight:** Let AI Terminal see the files and directories within your current working directory.
+- **Directory Insight:** View files and directories within your current directory.
-- **Python Execution:** Run Python code snippets directly from the terminal.
+- **Python Execution:** Run Python code snippets directly in terminal.

-## 🔧 Prerequisites
+## Prerequisites

-- Python 3.7 or higher
+- Python 3.7+
 - pip (Python Package Installer)
 - OpenAI API key

-## 📦 Installation
+## Installation

 1. **Clone the repository:**